rakeshnarlagiri/Email_Template_Generator/README.md

 # Email_Template_Generator
-this url generates email for inusurence products
+this app generates email for inusurence products